 48-ounce Water Tank

-Being a compact canister steam cleaner, it’s difficult to see just how this tiny machine can house up to 48 fluid ounces of water at any given time.
-A large water tank means fewer refills, allowing you to clean a wider area without interruption.
+Being a compact canister steam cleaner, it’s hard to see just how this tiny machine can house up to 48 fluid ounces of water at any given time.
+A large water tank means fewer refills, allowing you to clean a broader area without interruption.

 At most, the MC1275 can produce up to 45 minutes of steam.
 Imagine how many objects and surfaces you can clean in that much time.